Residency for Tuition Purposes FAQs

 We are unable to grant residency to any dependent who was claimed by parents or guardians outside of Utah.

-Our office does, however, work with amended tax returns or signed letters on letterhead from licensed CPAs verifying that the taxes were amended, and the dependent is no longer being claimed, for the most recent tax year.
+Our office does, however, work with amended tax return filing from most recently completed tax year or signed letters on letterhead from licensed CPAs verifying that the tax filings from most recently completed tax year were amended, and the dependent is no longer being claimed, for the filing from most recently completed tax year.

 General Questions